siyatadumjan/SpakrleNest_Security_coursework2/README.md

-# 🧹 Project Hygiene & Best Practices

-### .gitignore Usage
-Your project includes a comprehensive `.gitignore` file to keep your repository clean and secure.
-This file ensures that sensitive environment variables, build outputs, logs, and IDE-specific files are not tracked by Git.

-**Common entries:**
-- `node_modules/` - Node.js dependencies
-- `.env` and related files - Environment variables
-- `/build`, `/dist` - Build output directories
-- `*.log`, `*.tmp` - Log and temporary files
-- `.vscode/`, `.idea/` - IDE/editor settings

-**Tip:** Regularly review and update your `.gitignore` to match your project's needs and avoid accidentally committing sensitive or unnecessary files.

 # ✨ SparkleNest - Premium Cosmetics E-commerce Platform

 **Where beauty meets luxury.** Discover our curated collection of premium c## 🎯 Latest FeaturAPI endpoints will be accessible for frontend integration.